Harry Blackmun: Relationship with law clerks

 Compared to other justices, Blackmun gave his law clerks great latitude in drafting opinions, such as his opinion in Planned Parenthood v.
 Casey, which was written by Stephanie Dangel, then one of Blackmun's clerks and now a law professor at the University of Pittsburgh.
-Blackmun's Casey opinion draft included sharp criticism of Chief Justice William Rehnquist, which included, according to Dangel, a sarcastic reference to Rehnquist as "The Chief" rather than Chief Justice because "I have my doubts as to whether he deserves to be called 'justice' on this one."
+According to Dangel, Blackmun's Casey opinion draft initially included sharp criticism of Chief Justice William Rehnquist, including a sarcastic reference to him as "The Chief" rather than "Chief Justice" because "I have my doubts as to whether he deserves to be called 'justice' on this one."
 Dangel changed it to "Chief Justice" at Justice Anthony Kennedy's urging.

 Blackmun also revealed in a 1995 oral history with Harold Koh that his dissent in Bowers v.
 Hardwick was written by a clerk, Pam Karlan.
-Blackmun said of the dissent, "[K]arlan did a lot of very effective writing, and I owe a lot to her and her ability in getting that dissent out.
+He said: "Karlan did a lot of very effective writing, and I owe a lot to her and her ability in getting that dissent out.
 She felt very strongly about it, and I think is correct in her approach to it.
 I think the dissent is correct."